To the End of the Land

 To the End of the Land (אשה בורחת מבשורה) is a 2008 novel by Israeli writer David Grossman depicting the emotional strains that family members of soldiers experience when their loved ones are deployed into combat.
-Grossman began writing the novel in May 2003 when his oldest son Yonatan was serving in the Israeli Defense Forces and the book was largely completed by August 2006 when his younger son Uri was killed in the Second Lebanon War.
+Grossman began writing the novel in May 2003 when his oldest son Yonatan was serving in the Israel Defense Forces and the book was largely completed by August 2006 when his younger son Uri was killed in the Second Lebanon War.

 Originally written in Hebrew, an English translation by Jessica Cohen was published in September 2010 to widespread critical acclaim.
 Translation of this work presented a considerable challenge to the translator, as the original includes numerous Hebrew puns as well as quotations from and allusions to the Hebrew Bible as well as works of modern Hebrew literature.